AaronFlower/md2vue-loader/README.md

 A loader to parse markdown file to a vue template file.
 The loader will parse the marked file to a template for  [vue-loader](https://vue-loader.vuejs.org/) to parse.

+You can also to use `options.directOutput` to output direct Vue file without template.

 ## Usage

 - Install md2vue-loaer